6 Easy Ways to Dispose of Old Cooking Pots and Pans

 Station your large old pot on the baker’s rack to hold your wooden spoons and spatula.
 It will make your kitchen look tidier.

-Note – The kitchen isn’t the only place you can use your old pots and pans as decors.
-You can also use them in the sitting room, and elsewhere.
+Note – The kitchen isn’t the only place to use your old pots and pans as decor.
+You can also use them in the sitting room, for example.

 Place some firewood in your old pot or large pan, and keep it near the fireplace for some charm.
-Your old pot can also serve as an umbrella stand, though you have to keep it at a corner in your house, so no one would step on it or sustain an injury.
+Your old pot can also serve as an umbrella stand.

 3. Plant succulents in your pots and pans

-Another way you can use your old pots and pans is for planting succulents.
+Another way you can use your old pots and pans is to plant succulents.
 The more pots and pans you have for this, the better.

-There’s no need for you to be a professional gardener to plant succulents in a pot or maintain the plant.
+You do not need to be a professional gardener to plant succulents in a pot or maintain the plant.
 Many materials you can read to gain more knowledge are out there.

-So, why should you plant succulent?
+So, why should you plant succulents?
 Well, the reason is that succulent plants thrive with less watering than other plants.

-Now, before planting succulent in your used pot or pan, consider working on the drainage.
+Before planting succulents in your used pot or pan, consider working on the drainage.
 Standing water in the pot could kill your plants.

 You have to ensure proper drainage to drill holes at the bottom of the pots or pans.
-The holes shouldn’t be too big so that much of the water and soil won’t be lost through those channels.
+The holes shouldn’t be too big so the water and soil won’t be lost through those channels.

-For drilling, a 6mm to 8mm drill bit should work fine for this.
+A 6mm to 8mm drill bit should work fine for drilling.
 And have the holes drilled from the inside out.

 Note – Succulent plants’ roots can do well in shallow containers.
-But they need to be wider enough to accommodate the roots.
+But they need to be wide enough to accommodate the roots.

 A smaller-sized pot would constrict the plant’s roots and cause stunted growth.

-Furthermore, you should choose the right soil for your succulent plant.
+Furthermore, you should choose a suitable soil for your succulent plant.
 Find a potting mixture specifically designed for succulents.

 You can also paint your pot or pan before planting your succulent.
 Paint the handle, rim, inside, and outside area of the cookware to look more attractive.

-These charities don’t have enough funds to get more cookware for their teeming population.
+These charities often lack the funds to get more cookware for those they support.
 So, you’re solving a problem by donating your cookware to them.

-You can talk to the head of the religion you belong to about your interest to donate some old piece of cookware that is still in good condition.
+You can also talk to the head of the religion you belong to about donating some old piece of cookware that is still in good condition.
 Your donation doesn’t always have to be monetary.

 Goodwill and Salvation Army are two popular local charities that accept such donations.
-But if either doesn’t show interest, you can ask for more suggestions for a charity that accepts such donations.
+But if neither shows interest, you can ask for more suggestions for a charity that accepts such assistance.
 Even if the location is far away, you can mail it down.

 There could also be people in your neighborhood that need those used pots and pans.
-Just ask around and see the response you would get.
+Just ask around to see if anyone’s interested.

 Note – Do not give out a non-stick pot or pan that has been scratched.
 Unless you have been able to season them, keep in mind that using such cookware poses a high risk.